Photo Credit: Photo via Maya Dorsey of LaVieLocale.com

 Little Africa Tours, was created by Jacqueline Ngo Mpii who offers tours dedicated to highlighting African culture in Paris.
 They offer a “Made in Goutte d’Or” shopping walking tour where you will explore the crossroad for African fashion and meet craftsmen, tailors, and designers from Africa.

-Where To Grab Lunch
+Where To Grab Lunch in Black-Owned Paris

 After touring around in the morning you would have worked up an appetite.